 Welcoming the Unwelcome: A Black Rainbow Homecoming will be a ground-breaking unprecedented repository of imagery and oral histories that accurately portray First Nations LGBTQIA+ Sistergirl and Brotherboy peoples in Cape York communities today.
 While self-determination and sovereignty over our lands are important, so too is self-determination and sovereignty over our own bodies, genders and sexualities.
 It is time that we felt welcome and at home on our own lands, in our own bodies.
 It is time for land back and bodies back too.

-A Lama Lama/Lamalama, Binthi Warra (Guugu Yimithirr Nation), Bulgun Warra gender and sexuality diverse woman from the Cape York Peninsula, Marijke has firsthand experience of the multidimensional discrimination Cape York First Nations LGBTQIA+ Sistergirl and Brotherboy peoples face both within, and outside, their Cape York communities.
+A Lama Lama/Lamalama, Binthi Warra (Guugu Yimithirr Nation) and Bulgun Warra woman from Cape York Peninsula, Marijke has firsthand experience of the multidimensional discrimination Cape York Black Rainbow mob face both within, and outside, their communities.
 These personal experiences sparked a deep curiosity in cultural knowledges, practices and rituals around First Nations gender and sexuality diversity.

-Marijke’s interest developed into a passion to elevate and protect the rights and voices of First Nations gender and sexuality diverse peoples from across the globe.
-Now a commercially trained internationally accomplished multilingual Human Rights Lawyer, First Nations LGBTQIA+ Scholar, Photographer and Creative, specialising in International law with a focus on Discrimination and Human rights, Marijke is committed to empowering LGBTQIA+ members of Indigenous Peoples to stand proudly in the fullness of all their ancient rich vibrant cultural complexity.
+Marijke’s interest developed into a passion to protect the rights of First Nations LGBTQIA+ peoples across the globe, and to challenge existing Indigenous gender, femininity and masculinity norms.
+Now a commercially trained internationally accomplished multilingual Human rights Lawyer, First Nations LGBTQIA+ Scholar and Photographer specialising in International law with a focus on Discrimination and Human rights, Marijke is committed to empowering all Indigenous peoples to stand proudly in the fullness of all their ancient rich vibrant cultural complexity.

 Aboriginal and Torres Strait Islander peoples, please be aware that this website may contain images, voices, and names of deceased persons.